Historic Cashmere has five suburban community locales: Bowenvale,

 20Jun2013 Emergency News,

-Cashmere Residents’ Association Newsletter (thanks to Christchurch City Council Strenghtening Communities):
+and Cashmere Residents’ Association Newsletter (thanks to Christchurch City Council Strenghtening Communities):

 - see cashmere.org.nz/CREST